SengerM/PyticularsTCT/README.md

 This package depends on others which you will have to install (you will discover when you first try to use this one).
 Most of them are easy but some, such as [PyUSB](https://github.com/pyusb/pyusb), may be more tricky.
 However you should be able to make it work with help from Google.

 This package was developed and tested only in our setup at UZH.
+It worked both on Linux (Ubuntu 20.04) and Windows (10).

 ## Usage